Generative AI in legal practice

 1. Legal Research and Analysis

-• Explaining complex legal concepts in plain language
+• Explaining complex legal concepts and doctrines in accessible language

-• Identifying relevant areas of law for specific fact patterns
+• Identifying relevant areas of law and potential legal theories for specific fact patterns

 2. Document Drafting and Review